 If you are a content marketer focused on growth then you need to have a content marketing strategy.
-Having a content marketing strategy is proven to generate leads, increasing sales and building engagement with your customers.
+Having a content marketing strategy is proven to generate leads, increase sales, and build engagement with your customers.
 It’s not only marketing and advertising executives who’ve seen the benefits of a content marketing campaign.
 Small business owners need to stay away from scam companies if they want to see success.

 If content marketing isn’t a part of your overall marketing strategy, you are behind the times.
 You should think about hiring a content marketer to help with content creation and content promotion.
 Blue Water Marketing can help with creating a marketing strategy to fit your goals, but we have also compiled a content strategy checklist to help you start on your own.